How The 'NotJustACadburyAd' Campaign Is Using AI To Connect Local Stores With Shah Rukh Khan

 A social media user on the microblogging site Twitter considered the ad "hugely problematic"

-since it was "blurring the lines between content-driven facial ML and deep fakes, it also opens up avenues for the larger small business community and citizens that such "deep fake" generation is as easy as sending a WhatsApp forward".
+since it was "blurring the lines between content-driven facial ML and deep fakes, it also opens up avenues for the larger small business community and citizens that such generation of "deep fake" is as easy as sending a WhatsApp message".

 Rephrase, however, does not claim to be in the business of "deep fakes", instead referring to their product as "facial reenactment", as quoted by an article in 'Rest Of the World.org'.
 It has among its clientele several big names across industries and has been gaining ground as a cheap alternative to real ads.